 5 Vegan Substitutes for Eggs in Baking

 During my years as a vegan, I always kept a box of Ener-G Egg Replacer around for baking.
 Most of the time people couldn’t even tell that my cookies, muffins, and other baked goods were egg-less.
-But while Ener-G is a solid go-to, there are so many more substitutes you can try as well.
+But while Ener-G is a solid go-to, there are so many more vegan egg substitutes you can try as well.
 In fact, although I am no longer a strict vegan, I continue to use egg substitutes in some of my baking.

-Here are five vegan substitutes to try.
+Here are five vegan substitutes for eggs to try.

 1. Ener-G Egg Replacer, $12